kirangajjana/password-generator/readme.md

 # Password Generator 🔑 🔑 🔑 🔑
 - This is a simple Python script that generates a random password based on user specifications.
-The generated password includes a mix of letters (uppercase), numbers, and symbols.
+The generated password includes a mix of letters (uppercase), numbers, and symbols..

 ## How it Works
 - The script prompts the user to input the following: